 Overlap lifetime estimation.
 The lifetime of regions of MT overlap was estimated for two different configurations: Antiparallel overlaps, where two dynamic extensions met and formed a dynamic “midzone”, and parallel bundles of two dynamic extensions (as shown in Figure 1).
 For both antiparallel and parallel overlaps, lifetime was taken to start upon the bundling of the dynamic (GDP) lattices of each involved MT (for antiparallel configurations, we additionally required both plus ends to be within 3 µm to each other upon start of the event).
 Lifetime was taken to end upon one of the involved MTs to shrink back to its GMPCPP-stabilized region for parallel bundles, and upon the midzone ceasing to exist for antiparallel bundles.
-The Kaplan-Meier statistics was chosen to adequately account for cases where an overlapping region survived until the end of the recorded time-lapse movie (Figure 1C was generated by using the Matlab function ecdf with setting “survival”).
+The plot is a Kaplan-Meier plot, which adequately accounts for cases where an overlapping region survived until the end of the recorded time-lapse movie (i.e., cases which were right-censored) (Figure 1C was generated by using the Matlab function ecdf with setting “survival” and alpha = 0.05).

 Parameters of MT dynamics, for set A experiments, have been estimated by generating kymographs and approximating the location of MT plus ends over time and space with straight lines (the Ase1-mNeonGreen signal was used to visually track MT ends, as MT were not imaged directly).
 For set B experiments, we used FIESTA to determine the locations of MTs (Ruhnow, Zwicker and Diez, 2011).
 Both methods yielded polymerization and depolymerization velocities.
 Rescues were identified as events where a MT switches from depolymerization to polymerization before reaching the GMPCPP-stabilized seed, and catastrophes were events where polymerization was followed by depolymerization.
 Rescue and catastrophe rates were estimated by dividing the number of rescues respectively catastrophes by the sum of the total distance depolymerized respectively polymerized by all plus ends.